 Recognized as one of PA’s most Hallmark-esque towns, Canonsburg, with a population of 8,811, celebrates with their Old Fashioned Christmas each year on the first weekend of December.

-This year’s festivities will feature a community tree lighting, lit-up downtown buildings, decorated trees along the streets, and streetlight banners throughout the town.
-A Christmas parade through the town along with a Christmas market, featuring 50 vendors and a food court, will add to the merriment.
+This year’s festivities will feature a community tree lighting on December 2, lit-up downtown buildings, decorated trees along the streets, and streetlight banners throughout the town.
+A Christmas parade through the town on December 3, along with a Christmas market, featuring 50 vendors and a food court, will add to the merriment.

 Children can have their pictures taken with Santa at the North Pole (plus there are family photo opportunities).
 Increasing the Hallmark-town factor will be a children’s skate rink this year.
 A community Gingerbread House Contest will be held in the Frank Sarris Public Library, and there will be live entertainment on both Friday and Saturday.